Flux159/cassie-odm/README.md

 ObjectId (specified by cassie.types.ObjectId or cassie.types.uuid) - this is a uuid v4
 Buffer (Cassandra stores as blobs)
-Arrays (must specify internal type, like: [String]) Maps (must specify internal types, like {String: String} - arbitrary maps are not supported, use Buffers instead)
+Arrays (must specify internal type, like: [String]) Maps (must specify internal types, like {String: String} - arbitrary maps are not supported, use Buffers (Blobs) instead)

 Sync
 ----------